polytechnice-si/3A-GL-DiceGame/README.md

 ## Task #1: Trowing a dice

 In a package `god` we create a class `Dice` used to model this concept.
 The responsibility of this class is to support dice throwing, through a `roll` method.
 In a minimal approach, we only consider dices with 6 faces.
-Using a `RuntimeException` is part of our debt, but there is no added value for now to introduce an exception hierarchy in our code.
+Using a `RuntimeException` is part of our technical debt, but there is no added value for now to introduce an exception hierarchy in the code.
 We construct a Dice using a given `Random` object to support game reproducibility.

 ```java
 package god;